Build It Solar -- free plans for hundreds of solar projects

 These articles describe the simple and inexpensive passive solar collector that I use to heat my shop/barn.
 The total cost for the 150 sqft collector is about $350, and all the materials are available at your local hardware/lumber store.
+No fans or electronics -- its driven by natural thermosyphoning.
 The design can be adapted to suit a wide variety of spaces, including a living space.
 At our current propane prices ($2.00 per gallon), this project has a one year payback.

-I would strongly suggest reading both the Mother Earth and Home Power articles, as they each have some unique material that will be helpful if you are building the collector.
+I would suggest reading both the Mother Earth and Home Power articles (below), as they each have some unique material that will be helpful if you are building the collector.
+Also review the 2012 updates section for some potential refinements.

 Mother Earth News article on the collector.